juseg/alps/articles/erosion/response-referee2.md

 to become Fig. 8, and is not longer referred to in the intro.
-The photo of Lauterbrunnental was replaced by one of Bout du Monde in the Giffre Massif, and the caption for the cirque photo now reads: "the unusually deep mountain cirque revealed by the current demise of Chüebodengletscher" (I don't have a much better photo for a high-elevation cirque, and glacial lakes from retreating cirque glaciers are a common occurence in the Alps these days).
+The photo of Lauterbrunnental was replaced by one of Bout du Monde in the Giffre Massif, and the caption for the cirque photo now reads: "the unusually deep mountain cirque revealed by the current demise of Chüebodengletscher" (we don't have a much better photo for a high-elevation cirque, and glacial lakes from retreating cirque glaciers are a common occurrence in the Alps these days).

 > Fig. 5: The elevation histogram in Fig. 5a could be misleading, as it seems
 > to cover the whole study area, including parts never glacier-covered.
 It